CONFERENCE DAY TWO

 • Showing how potentially gluable weak basal interactions can be leveraged for small molecule screening, using the AlphaSeq platform or complementary hit identification approaches

-8.50: Panel Discussion - Moving from Phenotypic Screening to Target Based Discovery
+8:50 am Panel Discussion: Moving from Phenotypic Screening to Target Based Discovery

 • How can we combat the diversity in compounds when rationally designing novel candidates?